Royal Opera of Versailles: The Opera after the Revolution

-The Opéra Royal since 1950
+The Opera Royal since 1950

-1952–1957 witnessed major restoration of the Opéra – generally considered one of the finest restoration projects undertaken at Versailles – when it was restored under the direction of André Japy to its 1770 state (Verlet, p.
+1952–1957 witnessed major restoration of the Opera – generally considered one of the finest restoration projects undertaken at Versailles – when it was restored under the direction of André Japy to its 1770 state (Verlet, p.
 384).
-The Opéra officially reopened on 9 April 1957 in the presence of Queen Elizabeth II of the United Kingdom, with a presentation of Act II of Rameau’s Les Indes Galantes.
-Since its restoration, the Opéra has been used for state functions as well as a variety of operatic and musical events (Langlois, 1958).
+The Opera officially reopened on 9 April 1957 in the presence of Queen Elizabeth II of the United Kingdom, with a presentation of Act II of Rameau's Les Indes Galantes.
+Since its restoration, the Opera has been used for state functions as well as a variety of operatic and musical events (Langlois, 1958).

-The Opéra was most recently closed in June of 2007 for an extensive two year renovation to bring the backstage and production areas up to safety standards.
-During this latest renovation, led by chief architect of Historical Monuments Frédéric Didiera, a new firewall was installed, the downstage timberframe stairs were restored to their original purpose, stage and lighting equipment were modernized, the technical grid was redone, dressing rooms were moved and brought up to modern standards, and adjacent spaces formerly given over to the Sénat, including the Actor's Building, were reclaimed to once again accommodate the needs of performers, workshops, and offices.
-The Opéra reopened its doors in September of 2009, and has since carried out an expanded and ambitious regular series of operatic, balletic, and concert performances, especially celebrating the works of the Baroque and Classical periods most closely associated with the Opéra and the Palace of Versailles.
+The Opera was most recently closed in June of 2007 for an extensive two year renovation to bring the backstage and production areas up to safety standards.
+During this latest renovation, led by chief architect of Monument historique Frédéric Didiera, a new firewall was installed, the downstage timberframe stairs were restored to their original purpose, stage and lighting equipment were modernized, the technical grid was redone, dressing rooms were moved and brought up to modern standards, and adjacent spaces formerly given over to the Senate, including the Actor's Building, were reclaimed to once again accommodate the needs of performers, workshops, and offices.
+The Opera reopened its doors in September of 2009, and has since carried out an expanded and ambitious regular series of operatic, balletic, and concert performances, especially celebrating the works of the Baroque and Classical periods most closely associated with the Opera and the Palace of Versailles.

-Today, with its superb acoustics and magnificent décor, the Opéra represents one of the finest 18th century opera houses in Europe.
-The importance of the Opéra Royal is directly linked to the history of the many theatres at Versailles and the history of theatrical stagings in 17th and 18th century France.
+Today, with its superb acoustics and magnificent décor, the Opera represents one of the finest 18th century opera houses in Europe.
+The importance of the Opera Royal is directly linked to the history of the many theatres at Versailles and the history of theatrical stagings in 17th and 18th century France.